Jobs for Lazy People: Make Money While Embracing Your Inner Sloth

 Although it is a repetitive career, court reporting can be quite interesting.
 You could attend court trials and hearings as well as legal conferences and meetings and be responsible for transcribing the proceedings.
 You can obtain the skills you need to enter the profession by completing a court reporter or legal studies program.

-In this line of work, you are responsible for maintaining medical records by assigning codes to every patient procedure and diagnosis.
-And the billing side of the profession requires you to take coded records and appropriately bill insurance companies, government departments, and patients.
-Uncover some of the medical billing and coding schools that can teach you the essentials of the profession.
+In this type of career, you get to maintain medical records by assigning codes to every patient procedure and diagnosis.
+And the billing side of the profession involves using coded records to appropriately charge insurance companies, government programs, and individual patients.

-At first glance, this may not seem like a repetitive career to you, but it certainly can be depending on the setting in which you work.
-By obtaining a security position in a low-key setting like an office or apartment building or small shopping center, you can expect your days to be quite similar.
-You would likely make rounds, monitor security cameras, and complete reports at the end of your shift.
-Although some positions do not require formal training, you could enhance your employment prospects by completing a short criminal justice program.
+With a security job in a low-key setting like an office, apartment building, or small shopping center, you can generally expect each day to be like the one before it.
+You'll likely make the rounds, monitor security cameras, and complete reports at the end of your shift.
+Although some positions do not require formal training, you can enhance your employment prospects by completing a short law enforcement program.

-Instead of looking for good jobs for lazy people, maybe you should be searching for good jobs for people who want to have fun.
-Boredom can easily lead to a loss of motivation, which can translate to a sense of laziness.
-But securing a position that is fun could put some bounce back in your step and inspire you to achieve great things.
-Take a look at some interesting career paths below, and if you would like to research fun jobs even further, check out this article that highlights fun jobs that pay well.
+Yes, good jobs for lazy people exist, and some of them even allow you to have fun.
+Why let yourself become as bored as a lounge lizard after closing time?
+Securing a job that's fun will put some bounce in your step and inspire you to achieve great things.
+Take a look at a few interesting career paths below, and if you would like to research fun jobs even further, check out our article about fun jobs that pay well.

 1. ESL Teacher or Translator